ccs282/EU_ETS_Co_Benefits/README.md

 ### R Packages

 The packages needed to prepare the data, run the analysis, and plot results are listed at the beginning of [./master.r](./master.r).
-The core package to conduct the GSCM analysis is the [gsynth package](https://yiqingxu.org/packages/gsynth/index.html) by [Yiqing Xu](https://yiqingxu.org/).
+The core package to conduct the GSCM analysis is the [gsynth package](https://yiqingxu.org/packages/gsynth/index.html) by [Yiqing Xu](https://yiqingxu.org/) and [Licheng Liu](https://polisci.mit.edu/people/licheng-liu).

 To install them all, run: